Feefo logo

 Rent Guarantee Insurance is not a legal requirement, but it can help to reduce the financial risks associated with being a landlord.

-As the Renters' Rights Bill will empower tenants and make it a lot more difficult for landlords to serve notice, many landlords are turning to Rent Guarantee insurance to mitigate the additional financial risks.
+As the legislation set out in the Renters' Rights Act will empower tenants and make it a lot more difficult for landlords to serve notice, many landlords are turning to Rent Guarantee insurance to mitigate the additional financial risks.

 • How can landlords plan for the new legislation?